UTeachSA (UTE) Courses

 Prerequisite: This course is only open to students who are participating in the UTeachSA teacher preparation program.

 Students design and carry out independent inquiries, which they write up and present in the manner that is common in the scientific community.
 Inquiries incorporate mathematics and the various science disciplines to solve research problems.
-(Same as BIO 3043.
-Credit cannot be earned for more both BIO 3043 and UTE 3043).
+(Credit cannot be earned for more both BIO 3043 and UTE 3043).

 UTE 3203.
 Knowing and Learning in Mathematics and Science.
 (3-0) 3 Credit Hours.